Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 Allies need only look to the Solar to steady their nerves and keep their wits together.
-Immediately banish fear, panic, and other similar emotions from all allies within Medium Range of the Solar, and force any future attempts to fail for the remainder of the scene.
+Immediately banish fear, panic, and other similar emotions from all allies that can perceive the Solar, and force any future attempts to fail for the remainder of the scene.

 This Charm does not protect against the Dawn Caste’s Anima Power.